Credit Spreads' Term Structure: Stochastic Modeling with CIR++ Intensity: Defaultable Bond Pricing under the CIR++ Intensity

 For instance, this is equivalent to result (3.3) of \citep{jeanblanccir}.
-Assuming that the default does not occur in within our observation window we take $\mathbb{1}_{\tau>T} = 1$, we find the expression of the risky bond price in a intensity modelisation context and subconsequently of the credit spread $\operatorname{Sp(t,T)}$.
+Assuming that the default does not occur in within our observation window we take $\mathbbm{1}_{\tau>T} = 1$, we find the expression of the risky bond price in a intensity modelisation context.
 We draw the reader's attention to the fact that, so far, we have not utilized the CIR++ model.

 The only component that remains to be determined is $\mathbb{E}^{\mathbb{Q}}\left[\exp \left(-\int_t^T \lambda_s ds\right) \Bigg\vert \mathcal{F}_t\right]$.
 Its expression can be directly obtained through the identification we have already made between the CIR++ intensity model and the CIR++ model for short rates.
 Since the survival probability (described in our model by the expectation above) is equivalent to the zero-coupon bond price, they share the same expression.
 We recall that for interest rate modeling under the CIR++, we have the following dynamic for the short-term interest rates: